The short answer is that MIPS stands for Multi-directional Impact Protection System.

 Virginia Tech university began conducting a series of helmet impact tests in 2011 to determine “a helmet’s ability to reduce linear acceleration and rotational velocity of the head resulting from a range of impacts”.
 The testing was said to be more rigorous than the usual CPSC Safety Standard testing and involved 30 different helmets from the major helmet brands in different styles and price ranges.
 The methodology used by Virginia Tech can be found here.

 In 2018 they began making the test results available to the public via their website.
-Of the 30 helmets tested, only 4 received the top 5-star rating, Bell Stratus MIPS [link to Amazon], Bontrager Ballista MIPS, Louis Garneau Raid MIPS [link to Amazon], and Specialized Chamonix MIPS.
+Of the 30 helmets tested, only 4 received the top 5-star rating, Bell Stratus MIPS [link to Amazon], Bontrager Ballista MIPS [link to Trek Bikes], Louis Garneau Raid MIPS, and Specialized Chamonix MIPS.
 You will notice that all four were MIPS helmets.

 Later in 2018, Virginia Tech increased the testing to 50 different helmets.
 The results firmly cementing MIPS technology in the top 13 positions.